History of the Jersey Rally

 Over the years, many Jerseymen and one Jerseywoman have led the event as Clerk of the Course – and the JMC&LCC is grateful to them for their dedication and also to the experience brought to the event by Clerks from the UK.
 Steve Salmon holds the all time record as Clerk for the 10 years from 1989 to 1999.
 He also introduced several innovative features.
 In 1994 Richard Twinham won the JEP supported Novice Co-driver competition to sit in with Formula One driver Derek Warwick in a Honda CRV.
 Novice Rally Driver competitions were also organised with Steve Cartwright the first winner – lent a Toyota Corolla rally car and the services of experienced co-driver Sue Taylor to achieve a good finish in his first ever rally.
 The following year Tim Renault won the fiercely contested competition and a drive in an MG kindly loaned by A&C Computer principals.

-Ron Allen returns to the “hot seat” for 2022 having been Clerk for many events over the years – including the 2022 hat-trick of all the Channel Island closed road rallies (Guernsey, L’Etacq and Jersey).
+Ron Allen returns again as the Clerk of the Course for the 40th Anniversary Roberts Garages Jersey Rally.
+He has significant experience as Clerk of the Course – including the hat trick of Clerk for all the Channel Island rallies through 2022 and 2023.
 He was instrumental in the move to reduce carbon emissions in 2011 when the event moved to a central service and HQ location.
 Previous events had seen the “convoy” of service vans and officials moving across the Island to different service areas throughout the event.
 This was a real logistics challenge and life became simpler and carbon reduced with centralising at the Rally “Village” at RJA&HS.
 Many folk will have memories of working on rally cars between the competitive stages in such areas as Longbeach car park, Le Braye, Haute Tombette, L’Auberge, La Collette, Living Legend, the War Tunnels, Greve de Lecq.
 It is only with grateful thanks to the landowners and the authorities that this was possible and the Rally always worked to leave no sign of its activity when it left.
 Other Jersey based Clerks of note have been Terry Gorvel, Ken Thomson, Kevin Gell, Peter Collinson, Nigel Pallot and in 2013 Claire Simon.

 A fair number of “celebrity” competitors have also made the journey to the island with success.
 We have been delighted to welcome Jimmy McRae, father of world champion Colin McRae, who competed in a fabulous Porsche 911 in 1997 and claimed 2nd overall.
 Similarly a Porsche 911 was the car of choice of Le Mans winner, Derek Bell in 1995 with Jerseyman Richard Hollick guiding him to 7th overall.
 Tony Pond also competed in 1991 in the “star” car running in the MG Metro rally championship – Jersey was a round of this championship and this attracted a healthy number of visitors to the event based at the Jersey Holiday Village.